IBM/BluePic/README.md

 You can now build and run the iOS app in the simulator using the Xcode capabilities you are used to!

-### Running the iOS app on a device
+### Running the iOS app on a physical device

-For IBM developers, refer to the process in our [wiki](https://github.com/IBM-Swift/BluePic/wiki/Code-Signing-Configuration-for-Internal-Developers).
+For IBM developers, see our [Wiki](https://github.com/IBM-Swift/BluePic/wiki/Code-Signing-Configuration-for-Internal-Developers) for details on the steps to follow.

-For developers wanting to run the iOS app on a device, the easiest thing will be to change the bundle ID for BluePic to something unique (if you haven't already).
-Afterwards, check the box for `Automatically manage signing` located under the `General` tab for the BluePic app target.
-After checking the box, you need to ensure the team for your personal Apple Developer account is selected from the dropdown.
-Assuming you have the Apple Developer Program team role of Agent or Admin, either a provisioning profile will be created for the BluePic app or a wildcard profile will be used (if exists), allowing you to run on a device.
+The easiest method for running the iOS app on a physical device is to change the bundle ID for BluePic to a unique value (if you haven't already).
+Afterwards, check the box for `Automatically manage signing` located under the `General` tab for the BluePic app target (in Xcode).
+After checking that box, you need to ensure the team for your personal Apple Developer account is selected from the dropdown.
+Assuming you have the Apple Developer Program team role of `Agent` or `Admin`, either a provisioning profile will be created for the BluePic app or a wildcard profile will be used (if exists), allowing you to run on a device.

 Alternatively, you can manually configure code signing of the app by using a wildcard App ID to run the app on your device.
 If already created, simply select it in the provisioning profile dropdown in the `Signing (Debug)` section.
 If not created, you can create one through the Apple Developer Portal.
 This [link](https://developer.apple.com/library/content/qa/qa1713/_index.html) should be helpful in providing more info about wildcard App IDs.